AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/line.md

 ### Change granularity

-A granularity drop-down in the [visualization settings](/help/analyze/analysis-workspace/visualizations/freeform-analysis-visualizations.md#section_D3BB5042A92245D8BF6BCF072C66624B) lets you change a trended visualization (e.g. line, bar) from daily to weekly to monthly, etc. The granularity will also be updated in the data source table.
+A granularity drop-down in the [visualization settings](/help/analyze/analysis-workspace/visualizations/freeform-analysis-visualizations.md#section_D3BB5042A92245D8BF6BCF072C66624B) lets you change a trended visualization (e.g. line, bar) from daily to weekly to monthly, etc. The granularity is also updated in the data source table.

 ### Show min or max